software-mansion/protostar/website/docs/tutorials/04-compiling.md

 Protostar needs to know how to generate contracts from Cairo files.
 Each Cairo file that contains an [entrypoint](#entrypoint) should be included in the `"protostar.contracts"` section of the configuration file.

-For example, the following configuration tells Protostar to create two contracts — 'foo' and 'bar'.
+For example, the following configuration tells Protostar to generate two contracts — 'foo' and 'bar'.

 ```toml title="protostar.toml"
 # ...